IMperiumX/snap-buy/docs/index.rst

-.. snap-buy documentation master file, created by sphinx-quickstart.
+..
+Snap Buy documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to snap-buy's documentation!
+Welcome to Snap Buy's documentation!
 ======================================================================

 .. toctree::